theThings/thethings.iO-UDP/README.md

 # thethings.iO-UDP
-Repository with all you need to send messages to TTIO using UDP protocol
+Repository with all you need to send messages to thethings.io using UDP protocol.
+You can use JavaScript or Python to test the examples

 ## What is UDP?